asheren/manager_tools/README.md

 - Discussion Facilitation tips
 - Vision planning
 - Team quarterly goal planning
+- Performance reviews questions to think about and doing write ups

 Check back periodically to see what I've added.